xxmichibxx/Batch-CIA-3DS-Decryptor-Redux/README.md

 ## Notes
 * Already decrypted CIA files won't be converted to CCI.
 This tool is still a decrypter, not a converter.
 * TWL files (Nintendo DSi) are not compatible with CTRTool.
 TWL CIAs do not need to be decrypted.
+* Files with an exclamation mark cannot be decrypted.
+The decryptor will report them as invalid because it is unable to find them.

 ## Credits
 * `Batch CIA 3DS Decryptor` - [matiffeder](https://github.com/matiffeder/3DS-stuff)